swkim95/dual-readout_TB/README.md

 # If you want to compile TBdrawWave.cc script
 e.g.) source compile.sh TBdrawWave # This will generate TBdrawWave.exe
 ```
+>__Warning__ You have to solve exercises in the analysis script first before compiling it!!!

 #### How to run each analysis executable
 ```sh